-NRCA will continue to partner with families and churches in the spiritual formation growth of our students.
-NRCA’s plan is to have chapel on Thursday.
+NRCA partners with families and churches in the spiritual formation growth of our students.
+Chapel days are scheduled for Thursdays and Fridays.
 However, the Fine Arts Center (FAC) will be limited in capacity.
-There will be an established schedule/rotation for classes to attend chapel in the FAC.
+There is an established schedule/rotation for classes to attend chapel in the FAC.
 All other classes/students will attend chapel in their classrooms via a Live Stream video.

-Aftercare will resume with the new school year, but aftercare activities will be modified to follow health and safety protocols.
+Aftercare activities are modified to follow health and safety protocols.

 VISITOR & VOLUNTEER POLICY

 NRCA will allow only essential visitors/guests on campus following a temperature check and health screening.

 Classroom desks are separated as much as physically possible and face the same direction.
 Classroom furniture is limited to only necessary, NRCA-issued furniture increasing the footprint of each classroom.

 Large gathering spaces like the cafeteria is limited in capacity.
 There is an established schedule/rotation for classes to eat lunch in the cafeteria.
 All other classes will eat lunch in their classrooms.
 NRCA’s lunch menu is modified to a box lunch using all of our normal vendors except Domino’s Pizza.

 Facial Coverings: Cloth or disposable face covering are recommended by the CDC and NCDHHS as a simple barrier to help prevent respiratory droplets from traveling into the air and onto other people when the person wearing the mask coughs, sneezes, talks, or raises their voice.